KrishanHimesh/KN_University_Network_Design-Cyber_Security_Project_G02/Technical_Artifacts/09_Network_Security_Plan/Network_Security_Plan.md

 ## Risk Mitigation
 - Risk mitigation implies implementing methodologies and exercises to diminish the probability and impact of recognized risks.
 The goal is to restrict likely risks and shortcomings, subsequently shielding a network assets, errands, and objectives.
 Convey firewalls to control and screen network traffic, forestalling unapproved access and mitigating external risks.
 Sporadically survey and update security approaches and strategies to ensure they stay significant and fruitful in watching out for current risks.
 Provide training on broad security works on, including perceiving phishing endeavours, safe web use, and genuine treatment of sensitive information.

+## Risk Analysis
+- Risk analysis at KN University implies distinguishing, surveying, and mitigating expected dangers to its IT framework, data, and activities.
+Key dangers incorporate cybersecurity threats (e.g., data breaks), functional interruptions, information security concerns, and physical hazards.
+Risks are assessed in view of probability and effect, with high-priority dangers, for example, data breaches or system blackouts getting the most consideration.
+Mitigating procedures incorporate cybersecurity measures, regular data backups, disaster recuperation plans, and client training.
+Nonstop observing, reviews, and clear communication guarantee that the risk management interaction adjusts to new difficulties, helping shield the university's systems and data.

 ## Continuous Monitoring
 -  Constant checking incorporates the consistent impression of a college's IT environment to recognize and answer security risks and execution issues dynamically.
 Network observing gadgets track the exhibition, availability, and security of network system.
 They give pieces of information into network traffic, device status, and potential issues that could influence network performance or security.